dropoftruth/splicer/README.md

 # splicer
-A specialized set of tools for Hadoop eco system that enables very fast and very complex analytics on wide tables (thousands of attributes) comprising of binary and ternary values.
-The goal is to enable evaluation of complex ad-hoc boolean expressions across billions of rows minimizing the latency and storage requirement and on a sample of larger data set.
+A specialized set of tools for Hadoop eco system that enables very fast and very complex analytics on wide tables (thousands of attributes).
+The goal is to enable evaluation of complex ad-hoc expressions across billions of rows minimizing the latency and storage requirement and on a sample of larger data set.

-Some of tools where this could be available
+Goal is to make available tool(s) for following platforms

+* Redis
 * HBase
 * Apache Phoenix
 * Hive